LLLearnLingo.ai

 How long should I prepare for GCSE Spanish speaking?

-Most students need 2-4 months regular practice.
-Focus on mastering past, present, and future tenses, plus opinion expressions and connecting words.
+Many students use 2-4 months of regular practice.
+Focus on past, present, and future tenses, plus opinion expressions and connecting words.